 Calculating the zone-level supply shares $S_j(p; M, X^s, \hat{\theta}^s)$ is more complicated, since it requires solving two aggregation problems.
 First, our choice equation refers to new permits rather than the stock of buildings, so we must translate new building permits into market shares of total housing units.
 Second, our supply side equations are subprefeitura-quantile level and must be aggregated to the commuting zone level.
-For details on this aggregation procedure, see Appendix A.

-Finally, note that our equilibrium condition equates the market shares of each location as predicted by our estimated demand and supply models.
+For details on this aggregation procedure, see Appendix A. Our equilibrium condition equates the market shares of each location as predicted by our estimated demand and supply models.
 Implicitly, this assumes that the population of the MSA will grow to meet the new housing stock built after a given shock to BAR.
 If this were not the case, then there would have to be real vacancies somewhere in the city after a positive housing supply shock in the model, since the total number of housing units would exceed the number of possible residents.
+In this sense, the equilibrium in shares is an "open city" model where new migrants are assumed to enter and fill in new vacancies.
+We believe that this is a more reasonable assumption for the city of Sao Paulo, which is the wealthiest city in Brazil and plays a somewhat similar role as that of New York City in the United States.

-This assumption may be restrictive and lead us to underestimate price effects.
+One potential criticism is that such "equilibrium in shares" assumption may be restrictive and lead us to underestimate price effects.
 An alternative assumption is that the Sao Paulo MSA is a closed economy, such that any counterfactual increases in housing supply in the city must be populated by corresponding vacancies in the suburbs.
-This implies an equilibrium condition in levels, assuming no vacancies at t=0.
+This implies an equilibrium condition in levels, assuming no vacancies at t = 0.
 For each counterfactual, we calculate equilibria under both the shares and levels assumptions and interpret these as upper and lower bounds, respectively, on the true counterfactual prices.